jsenv/file-size-impact/readme.md

 # Why merge

-As documented in [How it work](#How-it-works) `generateSnapshotFile` must be called in a state where the pull request is merged into its target.
+As documented in [How it works](#How-it-works) `generateSnapshotFile` must be called in a state where the pull request is merged into its target.
 This part explains why it's needed.

-To know impacts of pull request changes on a given branch, these changes must be on the branch.
+To know impacts of a pull request changes on a given branch, these changes must be on the branch.
 To understand why we will simulate what happens starting from a git tree where:

 - There is a `master` branch
-- `me` branch is one commit behind and one commit ahead of `master`
+- `me` branch is one commit ahead of `master`
 - `other` branch is one commit ahead of `master`
 - A pull request wants to merge `me` into `master`